akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 > 🟢 **Did You Know?**
 >
-> The Sheriff of Nottingham who appears in this story was a real official.
-His family’s lands later became part of the Royal Forest under king Henry II – the very setting where legends of Robin Hood would grow.
+> The Sheriff of Nottingham—who appears briefly in this story—was a real official.
+His family’s lands later became part of the Royal Forest under King Henry II – the very setting where legends of Robin Hood would grow.
 Some scholars believe the Sheriff’s harsh enforcement of forest law helped inspire the tales of the outlaw of Sherwood.

 ---